ManageXR/mxr-unity-sdk/README.md

 - Update users in-headset when an update for you app is downloading/available
 - Use device serial / details to augment your app's analytics reporting

-## Installation
+## Installation & Setup
 1. Install the SDK package in your Unity project.
-The suggested methods are:
+There are multiple methods:

-   ### _Via  Package Manager window_
+   ### _Via  Package Manager window (Recommended)_
-   Go to `Window/Package Manager/` click the plus button in the top left corner and click on `Add package from git URL` and paste this `https://github.com/manageXR/mxr-unity-sdk.git#upm`
+   The UPM package is [available on OpenUPM](https://openupm.com/packages/com.mxr.unity.sdk).
+To install, follow these instructions:
+   - Add the OpenUPM registry with the ManageXR Unity SDK as a `scope`.
+To do this, go to `Edit/Project Settings/Package Manager`, add the OpenUPM scope registry with the URL `https://package.openupm.com` and add `com.mxr.unity.sdk` as a scope.

+   - Install the package from OpenUPM registry.
+To do this, go to `Window/Package Manager/`.
+Select in the `My Registries` view (located at the top left, the default selection is `Unity Registry`), locate `ManageXR Unity SDK` and click install.
+After installation, the package will show up in the `In Project` view as well.

    ### _Via manifest.json_
-   Go to your Unity project path/Packages/manifest.json
+   - Go to `Packages/manifest.json` inside your Unity project
-   Add `"com.mxr.unity.sdk" : "https://github.com/managexr/mxr-unity-sdk.git#upm"` under the `dependencies` object
+   - Add `"com.mxr.unity.sdk" : "https://github.com/managexr/mxr-unity-sdk.git#upm@latest"` under the `dependencies` object
+   - __Note:__ This method is NOT recommended, as this causes Unity to always fetch the latest version of UPM package from the Github URL into your project.
+If a new version introduces breaking or unexpected changes in the SDK, your project might not work as expected.
+With the Package Manager Window method described above, you can lock your project to a specific version of the package and up/downgrade when you want.

 1. Setup MXR files for Unity Editor testing.
+This allows you to simulate SDK operations in the editor.
-   - Go to `Library/PackageCache/com.mxr.unity.sdk@x.x.x/` directory in your Unity project and extract `Files.zip` to the root of your Unity project.
+   - After installation, go to `Library/PackageCache/com.mxr.unity.sdk@x.x.x/` directory in your Unity project and extract `Files.zip` to the root of your Unity project.
 Your project structure should then look like this:
 ```
       <Unity Project Directory>
       └── Assets